JLGarciaFranco/HadWalkPy/README.md

   1. Computation of the irrotational and non-divergent components of the wind (Helmholtz decomposition)
   2. Local Hadley-Walker circulation characterized by streamfunction and vertical velocities.

-The code is built into a single class under the file:
+The code is built into a single class under the file: decompose_wind.py.

+An example code with comments is found under the file: example.py